How Spain's political crisis plays out on the soccer field

 But while the former backs Catalonia's right to a binding vote on independence, the latter is synonymous with unified Spanish centralism.
 If Catalonia declares independence, as its separatist leader pledged earlier this week, how will the clubs deal with the constitutional crisis?
 Will "Barça" as FC Barcelona is commonly known, quit the league altogether?

-La Liga's president, Javier Tebas, warned in Septembert that "Barça," as FC Barcelona is commonly known, and other Calatan clubs would be forced to quit the league by law in the event of secession.
+La Liga's president, Javier Tebas, warned in September that Barça and other Calatan clubs would be forced to quit the league by law in the event of secession.

 "In sport, it isn't a la carte and things must be clearly stated," he told reporters.
 "It isn't easy to have an agreement and study Spanish legislation but if they [the Catalan clubs] do get that, then they will not be able to play in Spain's La Liga, but I hope it doesn't come to that."